 What these thinkers proved is something that any observer of a bee colony could figure out: the honeycomb is a masterpiece of natural engineering.
 Without the benefit of the human brain or design thinking, bees create functional spaces that are practical, sustainable, and beautiful.
 Designers are starting to replicate nature’s innovations through biomimicry, recognizing that organic systems can solve manmade problems, as well.

 Interface brought the idea of biomimicry to the forefront of sustainable product design with its i2® modular system.
-What started in 2000 with designer David Oakey’s Entropy® flooring has grown into a company-wide fascination with the flexibility and efficiency that biomimicry can lend to flooring.
+What started in 2000 with the introduction of a style called Entropy® has grown into a company-wide fascination with the flexibility and efficiency that biomimicry can lend to flooring.

-Featuring designs inspired by the beauty of nature, Interface’s i2® system is expanding with Let It Bee™, which draws its inspiration from the honeybee’s impressive works of architecture.
+Featuring designs inspired by the beauty of nature, Interface’s i2® system is expanding with Let It Bee™, which was designed by Kari Pei and draws its inspiration from the honeybee’s impressive works of architecture.

 “The hexagon often shows up in nature as a basic building block in forms like honeycombs, and its magical beauty has been universally favored across cultures for centuries,” says Mindy O’Gara, Interface’s director of product styling.
 “This shape makes Let It Bee so unique because it’s like an algorithm for the floor—solving for scale, shape, form, pattern, variety, movement, texture, and color, all in one.”